-Things To do
+Things

 Tallahassee has a lot to explore.
 Upon entry into "Tally," its popular nickname, you'll feel as though you're no longer in Florida but rather somewhere up north.
 Traditional Florida is often characterized by sandy shores, palm tree-lined streets, and warm winters.
 In Tallahassee, you can enjoy an utterly alternative scenery.
 It's the perfect place to enjoy the many natural parks, trails, and reserves scattered across the area.
 In addition, the downtown scene offers a plethora of excellent places to eat, seasonal farmer's markets, and other events surrounding holidays throughout the year.
 Check out our more detailed list below!

-Things to do in Tallahassee
+Things to do

 Local breweries